MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-install-the-samples-used-in-this-section.md

 - COM
 ms.assetid: 810f54bf-5b78-46b8-a617-4f61ff816400
 description: "Last modified: July 23, 2011"
 ---

-# Install the Samples Used in This Section
+# Install the samples used in this section

 **Applies to**: Outlook

 To install the MFCMAPI application and CreateOutlookItemsAddin project to view and run the sample code referenced by the topics in the [Creating Outlook Items by Using MAPI](creating-outlook-items-by-using-mapi.md) section, follow these steps.

-### Installation Instructions

-To download and install the examples used in the "Using MAPI to Create Outlook Items" section, follow these steps.
+To download and install the examples used in the "Using MAPI to create Outlook items" section, follow these steps.

-###

 ### To download and install the MFCMAPI application and open CreateOutlookItemsAddin project